<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=339475935317750&amp;ev=PageView&amp;noscript=1">

 During the cold Winter, when the lack of sun can sometimes be draining, a killer ski trip can be an excellent way to recharge your batteries.

-Considering that most ski vacations can be costly and time consuming to plan (especially for ski groups), it only makes sense that you dedicate some time toward researching the right resorts for your needs.
+Considering that most ski vacations can be costly and time consuming to plan (especially planning group ski trips), it only makes sense that you dedicate some time toward researching the right ski resorts for your needs.

 Here are some questions to ask before choosing a resort for your next vacation.